-• Regular reviews of staff IT access rights to ensure that there are no anomalies. • User accounts being left 'live' or only suspended (i.e. not permanently disabled) when a staff member leaves. • Least privilege' access to call recordings and copies of scanned documents obtained for 'know your customer' purposes. • A lack of independent check of changes effected at any stage in the joiners, movers and leavers process. • Authentication of customers' identities using, for example, touch-tone telephone before a conversation with a call centre adviser takes place.
-This limits the amount of personal information and/or passwords contained in call recordings. • Masking credit card, bank account details and other sensitive data like customer passwords where this would not affect employees' ability to do their job.
+- disabled or deleted on a timely and accurate basis. - Regular reviews of staff IT access rights to ensure that there are no anomalies. - Least privilege' access to call recordings and copies of scanned documents obtained for 'know your customer' purposes. - Authentication of customers' identities using, for example, touch-tone telephone before a conversation with a call centre adviser takes place.
+This limits the amount of personal information and/or passwords contained in call recordings. - Masking credit card, bank account details and other sensitive data like customer passwords where this would not affect employees' ability to do their job.